jnozzi/cocoadev.com/markdown/NSDocumentAndNSWindowController.md

-I have a document-based app that is not using General/NSDocument subclasses (basically writing all the MDI support myself).
+I have a document-based app that is not using NSDocument subclasses (basically writing all the MDI support myself).

 I got bitten because I added a document getter to my window controller.
 Apparently the window calls something like

-    General/[self windowController] document] isDocumentEdited]
+    [self windowController] document] isDocumentEdited]

 although the     document message in the window controller class is said only to return     id.
 The result is used for handling the responder chain (i.e. sending a message to nil will reach the document of the current window, if no-one else responds to the message.
 This should *not* require that the instance be (a subclass of) [[NSDocument).